ucl-team-8/service/algorithm/README.md

 The code also gets the next 100 reports once the gps or the trust queue gets too small.
 The reason we only hold a 100 reports in memory is because of scalability.
 If we want to test the segment generation with more reports, we will eventually not be able to hold all of them in memory.

+On top of all of this, there is also a cleaner thread.
+This thread is responsible for going through all of the segments every x amount of time and find segments that have not been updated for a while.
+After finding those segments, we remove them from the `segments` variable and add them to another variable, called `old_segments`.
+The reason we do this is because the `addGPS`, `addTrust` and the `interpolate` functions loop through all of the segments quite often.
+However we know that the probability of those functions adding a report to a segment that has not been updated for more than 3 hours is close to 0.

+Hence instead keeping having to loop through those 'useless' segments, we filter them out.
+That way we still have access to all of the segments if we need to but we improve the performance of our algorithm slightly.

 ### Submitting for processing
 Until now, we have treated submitting for processing as a high level concept to make the overall concept of real-time easier to understand but it is also an essential part of the simulation.